 The Project will include the construction of LNG carrier loading facilities on the shore side of the slip.
 It is anticipated that approximately 90 LNG carriers per year will be required to transport the designed output capability of the Project.
 The actual number of LNG carriers will be dependent on the capacity of the LNG carriers calling on the Project and the actual output production of the Project.

+An LNG ship traffic study conducted by Moffatt & Nichol International (2006) concluded that the additional LNG carrier traffic associated with the Project can be accommodated in the Port and the Coos Bay Navigation Channel (Figure 1.1-4).
 Additional resources, such as high bollard pull tractor tugs and pilots, will be required to handle the anticipated number of LNG carriers and support the anticipated growth within the Port.